 The Collingridges had occupied the house by 1870 and stayed until 1894.

 William Collingridge was born in 1827 in Olney, Buckinghamshire, where his father was a printer.
 As a young man, he arrived in London to work for Dr David Doudney, a printer of religious books.
 In 1846 he set up his own printing firm.
 Some of the first works he published were those written by his former employer who had quit the business to become a minister.

-In 1857, he took on the Aldersgate premises of the Wood and Sharwood, Austin letter foundry and set up City Press, the City's first local newspaper.
-In 1869, William brought his brother, Leonard, into the firm and together they ran the W.H & L. Collingridge printing firm and City newspaper publisher City Press.
-William continued as editor of the paper for 45 years, until 1902.
+In 1857, he founded City Press, the City of London's first local newspaper from offices at 1 Long Lane off Borough High Street and his Aldersgate printing works.
+In 1869, William brought his brother, Leonard, into the firm and together they ran the W.H & L. Collingridge printing firm.
+William continued as editor of the City Press until it ceased publication in 1871.

 Fig. 12: 117 - 120 Aldersgate as shown in Tallis's London Street Views 1838-1840 (a kind of printed Google Street View of its day!).
 Although Tallis has 120 written above the building, the street directory numbers it as 117-119, the premises of Wood and Sharwoods.
 Number 120, the house on the left, was the private residence of R.M.
 Wood

 Fig. 13: Interior view of W.H. and L. Collingridge's printing works showing typesetters c 1900

 W.H & L. Collingridge produced magazines, maps of London and a variety of books.

 Fig. 14: Part of a postcard advertising the company c1905